-This report has been prepared by GL Hearn Limited (GL Hearn) in favour of Lichfield District Council and Tamworth Borough Council ("the Client") and is for the sole use and benefit of the Client in accordance with the agreement between the Client and GL Hearn dated 02 April 2019 under which GL Hearn's services were performed.
-GL Hearn accepts no liability to any other party in respect of the contents of this report may not be relied on by any other party without the express prior written consent of GL Hearn.
+This report has been prepared by GL Hearn Limited (GL Hearn) in favour of Lichfield District Council and ("the Client") and is for the sole use and benefit of the Client in accordance with the agreement between the Client and GL Hearn dated April 2020 under which GL Hearn's services were performed.
+GL Hearn accepts no liability to any other party in respect of the contents of this report.
+This report may not be relied on by any other party without the express prior written consent of GL Hearn.